These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 5. Train Your Team (and Use FUNDAE Where Applicable)

-In Spain, training can be funded through FUNDAE.
-If you run training with PrivaLex, we handle the full FUNDAE process to help you meet requirements and reduce costs.
-Staff training is one of the most overlooked audit requirements and one of the easiest to fix.
+In Spain, employee training NIS2 and ISO 27001 awareness programmes may be eligible for support through FUNDAE, subject to available credit, eligibility and correct administration.
+If you run training with PrivaLex, we can handle the FUNDAE process to help you manage requirements and potentially reduce costs.
+Staff competence and awareness are often important areas of audit evidence.

 Auditors often ask who has been trained, how often, what topics were covered, and whether you have attendance records or materials.
-If you can’t demonstrate that your team is trained, you’re not meeting ISO 27001, no matter how strong your policies are.
+If you cannot demonstrate the required competence and awareness, you risk a nonconformity, no matter how strong your policies are.

 6. Conduct an Internal Audit